 Regardless of which of the search tools you use, your search results are tied to the keywords you enter.
-Start by looking for the main ideas or concepts in your research question.
+Start by looking for the main concepts in your research question.
 These are the words or phrases that describe the topic you are investigating and will form the basis of your keyword search.

 There may be times when the keywords you identify from your assignment question do not provide you with relevant or useful resources, or enough information on your research topic.
 When this happens, expanding your search strategy can help you find what you need.

 Authors may use different words to describe the same concept, so it is a good idea to identify alternative terms (also known as similar terms or synonyms) for your topic.
 This will broaden your search.